Thanksgiving 101 and more.

 On Monday, September 22, I will be a Celeb Sous Chef, assisting one of the chefs at the 11th Annual “A Second Helping of Life” tasting at Chelsea Piers, Pier Sixty in NYC.
 The event, featuring New York’s top women chefs, will support the mission of SHARE and raise funds to provide direct support services, free of charge, to thousands affected by breast and ovarian cancer.
 The event will start with a VIP Reception at 6 pm followed by the… more »

 Look for my new Associated Press column in newspapers nationwide!

-My new weekly Associated Press column, “KitchenWise” will start appearing in newspapers around the country next week.
-The column will use tasty recipes to teach basic cooking skills every home cook will want to master.
+My new weekly Associated Press column, “KitchenWise” has started appearing in newspapers around the country.
+The column uses tasty recipes to teach basic cooking skills every home cook will want to master.
 First up is a Lyonnaise Salad with a primer on how to poach eggs.
 If your paper doesn’t run it, you can find my weekly column in the AP app.… more »

 Have you heard about Black Garlic?

 A lot of things show up in my e-mail inbox each day but when my weekly newsletter from 150ish.com arrived a week or so ago with this article about Black Garlic I found it so interesting that I just had to stop everything and read the whole story.
 The web site, 150ish.com, is the work of graphic designer Francesca Pardo and cookbook editor Marisa Bulzone, both good cooks, who are fascinated by all the great local food products available within… more »

 Learn Butchery from Erika Nakamura, July 23rd to 25th!